hashicorp/terraform-provider-azurerm/website/docs/r/logz_sub_account.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this logz Sub Account.
+Possible values must be between 1 and 32 characters in length and may contain only letters, numbers, hyphens and underscores.
 Changing this forces a new logz Sub Account to be created.

 * `logz_monitor_id` - (Required) The ID of the Logz Monitor.
 Changing this forces a new logz Sub Account to be created.